agl-alexglopez/ccc/README.md

 }
 ```

 However, the above example is only useful if the standard library allocator is used.
 Any allocator that implements the required behavior is sufficient.
+For ideas of how to utilize the aux parameter, see the sample programs.
+Using custom arena allocators or container compositions are cases when aux is helpful in taming lifetimes and simplifying allocation.

 #### Constructors